ta05/ta05/README.md

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning Machine Learning and Tensor Flow
 - 👯 I’m looking to collaborate on tools for fantasy basketball
-- 💬 Ask me about Disney movies
+- 💬 Ask me about Disney movies, brainteasers or ethics in medicine
 - 😄 Favorite Quote: "Take Chances.
 Make Mistakes.
 Get Messy." - Ms. Frizzle
 - ⚡ Not So Fun Fact: I dislike seafood, but my goal is to be able to tolerate it.